gustavostz/fluentcards/README.md

 ## How It Works

 The Vocabulary Builder on Kindle devices is a powerful feature for language learners.
 It collects all the words you look up, including their definition and context.
-This project takes your Kindle vocabulary and uses an AI language model (LLM) to generate detailed explanations based on the word and its context.
+This project takes your Kindle vocabulary and uses an AI language model (LLM) hosted by Ollama to generate detailed explanations based on the word and its context.
 These explanations are then ready to be imported into Anki for spaced repetition learning.

 ### Key Features